 I have taught undergraduate and graduate seminars and lectures on various topics, ranging from nineteenth-century literature and theories of gender to cultural studies and representations of urban space.
 As a lecturer I guided students through the writing process and helped them communicate their ideas by writing thoughtful and persuasive texts.
 As a PhD candidate I realised that there is a real need for honest discussions about what it entails to work on a dissertation or launch one’s career as an academic, and for instruction that demonstrates that the practice of writing can be a medium for discovery and exploration, rather than a chore to get out of the way.
-It was also as a doctoral candidate that I got interested in the sociopolitical realities of one’s status as an academic, and the wider framework within which academic writing, and specifically the dissertation, is produced and interpreted.
+It was also as a doctoral candidate that I got interested in the wider framework within which academic writing, and specifically the dissertation, is produced and interpreted.

 During these years, it was not only by observing and guiding others that I learnt about the process of writing.
 I have obviously written numerous texts myself, from short abstracts and essays to longer research papers and journal articles, and finally a doctoral dissertation.
 My own writing experience was far from seamless.
 Like most academics, I faced a variety of difficulties, including writer's block, procrastination and caffeine-induced sleepless nights before submitting a paper.
 Yet it is precisely because I am familiar with such obstacles and pitfalls that I can address other researchers’ struggles and frustrations with confidence.